Cinematographers and Directors of Photography

 Introduction

-The cinematographer, also known as the director of photography or DP, is a master of the movie camera and lighting equipment.
+The cinematographer is a master of the movie camera and lighting equipment.
 This professional is instrumental in establishing the mood of a film by putting the narrative aspects of a script into visual form.
 The cinematographer is responsible for every shots framing, lighting, color level, and exposure—elements that set the artistic tone of the film.
-Approximately 29,400 television, video, and motion picture camera operators (a category that includes cinematographer...
+Approximately 36,500 television, video, and motion picture camera operators (a category that includes cinematographers) are employed in the United States.
+Cinematographers are also know...

 Quick Facts